Table of Contents

 Sri Lanka has one of the oldest cultures in the world and it is one of the few cultures that did not breach over the last two thousand years.
 Many other cultures came and gone over last 2 millennia but Sri Lankan culture managed to survive until today.

-Owing to the age-old culture, Sri Lanka is not only popular as a leisure holiday destination but also for interesting history, culture and tradition.
+Owing to the age-old culture, Sri Lanka is not only popular for beach holidays but also for exploring interesting history, culture and tradition.
 Sri Lanka travel and leisure will enable you to discover and learn about Sri Lanka’s rich cultural and historical heritage.
 Numerous historical monuments and fortresses of different ages, ancient engineering feats, historical architecture, museums etc, are marvels that make many thousands of travellers to come to Sri Lanka.

 There are 9 provinces on the island and each of it has its own characteristics and offers something interesting.
 However, only a few provinces are been used by the travellers as they engaged in Travel and Leisure in Sri Lanka.
 For instance, North-central province has many ancient cities with historical monuments, dating back to 3td century BC, some of the places such as Anuradhapura, Polonnaruwa, and Sigiriya are UNESCO world heritage sites.
 Central province, North-central province, western province and southern province are at the forefront of those provinces.